 Sacked data scientist Rebekah Jones sues Florida over police raid on home

-FORT LAUDERDALE, Fla. – Fired Florida data scientist Rebekah Jones is suing the Florida Department of Law Enforcement over the police raid on her house.
+FORT LAUDERDALE, Fla. — Rebekah Jones, a fired COVID-19 data manager for the state of Florida, is suing the Florida Department of Law Enforcement over a police raid on her house.

 Jones’ lawsuit alleges that the Florida Department of Law Enforcement violated her constitutional rights, as well as state law, when officers served a warrant on her home during the early hours of Dec.
 7.